ShitalKauthkar/CodeAlpha_EDA/README.md

 and patterns in Movies and TV Shows.
 The visualizations provide a clear understanding of content types, genres, countries, ratings, movie durations, TV show seasons, and yearly trends.
+'''
+## 💬 Task 4 — Sentiment Analysis

+### 🎯 Objective

+The objective of this task is to analyze Amazon customer reviews using Natural Language Processing (NLP) and sentiment lexicons.

+The reviews are classified into Positive, Negative, and Neutral sentiments to understand customer opinions and sentiment patterns.

+### 📊 Analysis Performed

+- Loaded Amazon customer review data
+- Selected review text and rating fields
+- Cleaned the review text
+- Applied VADER sentiment lexicon
+- Classified reviews into Positive, Negative, and Neutral sentiments
+- Created a sentiment distribution visualization
+- Identified overall customer sentiment patterns

+### 🛠️ Tools Used

+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+- VADER Sentiment
+- Jupyter Notebook

+### 💡 Key Insights

+- Positive reviews represent the dominant sentiment in the analyzed dataset.
+- Negative reviews represent a smaller portion of the reviews.
+- Neutral reviews indicate less clearly expressed sentiment.
+- The sentiment distribution provides an overview of customer opinions.

+### 📌 Conclusion

+Sentiment analysis was performed on Amazon customer reviews using Natural Language Processing and the VADER sentiment lexicon.

+The reviews were classified into Positive, Negative, and Neutral sentiments.
+The analysis provides an overview of customer opinions and can help businesses understand customer feedback and satisfaction trends.